anthonyjsaab/UniversityKnowledgeHub/README.md

 * Names and emails are not revealed to the public.

 * Admins can restrict which Fully-qualified domain names can be registered.
 For example, I can allow only people with a @mail.aub.edu email to register on my website.
 This setting is controlled by an environment variable.

+* The website is protected and proxied by Cloudflare.

 ### Improvements to be made